Bili345679/WindowsUpdateChecker-Aug2025/README.md

 - No third-party software required

 ## How to Use
-1. Download and save the script: `Check_Aug2025_WindowsUpdates.bat`
+1. Download and save the script: `CheckUpdates.bat`
 2. Right-click the file and select **"Run as administrator"**
 3. View the scan results in the command prompt window